Embed your typeform

 You can change the height and width of your typeform, and you can also choose to hide the header of Question Groups.

-Clicking Get the code will generate your embed code, based on the settings you’ve chosen.
+Click Start embedding to generate your embed code, based on the settings you’ve chosen.
 Read on to find out about your embed options and settings.

 You can make your typeform background totally transparent, or even opaque.
 Choose a value between 0% and 100%: 0% is totally opaque, and 100% is totally transparent.
 Use the slider to select your transparency